 In this lesson you will learn how to use templates, and organize scripts into solutions and projects.

-This tutorial is intended for experienced database administrators and database developers who are not familiar with Visual Studio, but who are who are familiar with database concepts and the Transact-SQL language.
+This tutorial is intended for experienced database administrators and database developers who are not familiar with Visual Studio, but who are familiar with database concepts and Transact-SQL.

-Install the latest version of SQL Server Management Studio from the download center.
+- Install the latest version of SQL Server Management Studio (SSMS).